 JOIN THE NET 50 HIKING CHALLENGE

-AMC is marking the 50th anniversary of the National Trails System by teaming up with partners to host the NET Hike 50 Challenge on the New England Trail – featuring special events, prizes, stewardship days, and more.
+AMC is marking the 10th anniversary of the New England Trail by teaming up with partners to host the NET Hike 50 Challenge on the New England Trail – featuring special events, prizes, stewardship days, and more.

 Once you have registered, you will find detailed information including an interactive trail map, suggested hikes, a calendar of events, volunteer opportunities, and tools to monitor your progress during the challenge.